Episode 3

 Speaker C:

-And then we'd go back to that damn.
+And then we'd go back to that, you know, that tunnel for a few hours.

 Speaker C: